ckcollab/ericcarmichael/content/pages/resume.md

 I enjoy plugging things in and making them work, usually with [AngularJS](http://angularjs.org/) or [KnockoutJS](http://knockoutjs.com/).

 I'm not a very talented (to put it nicely) designer, I don't have the best style.
-I work best when I can rely on someone who's great at design to polish features, that way I can worry about making things work and not about how many pixels of margin or what color is needed!
+I work best when I can rely on someone who's great at design to polish features, that way I can worry about making things work and they can worry about how things look!

 # Work